dward2/BME547/Lectures/github_teams.md

   + Can use as a roadmap for getting work done.
   + What is a task for getting webserver going?
   + Add assignee
-  + Add to project
   + Add to milestone
+  + Add to project (if using projects)

 * Avoid direct commits to master branch
   + Solving conflicts
     - [Description of how to solve conflicts](../Resources/Git/MergeConflicts.md)
     - [Example](https://github.com/dward2/class_conflict)
+* Review of pull requests
 * Consider protection rules for master branch (requires Settings access)
-* Review of pull requests
-* Use .gitignore file to make sure you don't push up your venv or .idea files, as if others download, can break their stuff.

 + All questions about project should be directed through issues
   + Make sure to add recipient as assignee or tag them.
   + Link to code with issue
   + For errors, link to a unit test or code that I can run to generate issue.
-  + Or link to Travis-CI errors
+  + Or link to GitHub Actions report

 ## Final Project Planning
 ##### HRSS Lookback